Q. Are adoptions still happening in NC?

 Q. Will I be all alone at the hospital?

 A. In North Carolina, we see hospitals allowing only the pregnant woman and ONE support person in the labor and delivery room.
-Also, during the COVID crisis, North Carolina hospitals are only allowing ONE of the adoptive parents to care for the child during hospitalization That parent needs to stay with the child throughout the hospitalization – they cannot come and go from the hospital.
+The adoptive parents are being allowed to care for the child during hospitalization after passing COVID protocols.

 Q. Is there financial assistance for mothers during COVID-19?